-The Safe Travels Voyager Wanderwell plan, travel to Cuba is permitted as long as the insured can show that they are traveling for one of the specified categories of permitted travel.
+Related to the Safe Travels Voyager Wanderwell plan, coverage does apply to travel to Cuba as long as the insured can show that they are traveling for one of the specified categories of permitted travel.

 Cuba Restrictions – Guidelines